debakkerb/ssl-gke-api-gateway/README.md

 (Replace the values provided with the actual values for your environment)

 You can simply run `install.sh` in the root of this folder and the script will take care of creating all the necessary resources.
+Once the certificate has been provisioned, you can access the two exposed endpoints, on https://accounting.domain/v1/appinfo and https://consumer.domain/v1/appinfo.

 **IMPORTANT**
 Once the script has finished, it will instruct you to complete a few additional steps, in terms of DNS configuration.
 If you don't execute these, it won't be possible to test the deployment.